winged/chirp/doc/RULES.rst

 * Mantra

   - Make it work
-  - Make it 100% tested
+  - Make it well tested
-  - Make it to be used by people
+  - Make it used by people
   - Make it fast (only if really needed)
   - Make it beautiful